scottyeager/seektime/README.md

 In addition, each time before doing any seek/read, we ask the kernel to purge any page cache related to this disk.

+# Install
+Just compile the code with `make`, there are no extra dependencies than a C Compiler (tested with gcc).

 # Example

 ## Basic computer using one SSD and one HDD